browserengineering/book/book/http.md

 implementation that is not only correct but secure.
 :::

-At this point you should be able to run your program on any web plage.
+At this point you should be able to run your program on any web page.
 Here is what it should output for [this example][example-simple]:

 [example-simple]: examples/example1-simple.html